+Prerequisite: CRJU 1100 or permission of the instructor.
 An examination of the extent of illegal activities occurring in cyberspace.
 The course reviews the varieties of cybercrime and discusses legal issues in the investigation and prosecutions of cybercrimes.

-CRJU 4700 Special Topics in Criminal Justice

-Prerequisite: Area F Criminal Justice Courses or permission of instructor.
+CRJU 4700 Special Topics in Criminal Justice 3-0-3 to 6-0-6 Prerequisite: Area F Criminal Justice Courses or permission of instructor.
 An intensive study of a topic relevant to criminal justice.